Advice for Campervans

-Drivers should also be wary of livestock and wild red deer that roam free range over extensive areas of unfenced grazings.
+Drivers should also be wary of livestock and wild red deer that roam free over extensive areas of unfenced grazings.
 Lambs are particularly unpredictable when they are new-born in the Spring and take heed of warning signs for cattle and deer, especially on dark nights.

 Re-cycling and Refuse Disposal

 As an island community, tackling the waste generated locally and brought in by tourists is a significant challenge.
 Visitors are encouraged to bag and take as much of their waste home as is practical.
 However, we accept there are limits and waste management facilities are provided at Huisinis, Scalpay Community Centre and the Community Re-cycling Centre at Urgha (just east of Tarbert).
-Details are available on the Local Authorities Zero Waste Western Isles website.

 Chemical Disposal Points

 As detailed on the map, there are two Chemical Disposal Points (CDP’s) in North Harris available 24/7– one in Urgha and the other at the Huisinis Gateway (Both charged at £3).

 The North Harris Trust does not impose charges for the use of parking areas, footpaths and picnic facilities.
 We welcome visitors and recognise their important contribution to the local economy.
 Nonetheless, if you would like to make a contribution towards the maintenance and improvement of our visitor facilities, please make use of the donation posts distributed throughout the Estate.
 Alternatively, donations can be made via Paypal